image

 Protula magnifica (Serpulidae)

 The calcareousness of this feather-duster worm is about 2mm in diameter.
-It reproduces asexually into a colony and is quite uncommon in Hong Kong.
+It reproduces asexually into a colony.

 Filogranella elatensis